-Great Britain’s 2011 IAAF World Championships and London Olympic 2012 Games Heptathlon gold medallist Jessica Ennis-Hill has set her sights on regaining her Pentathlon title at the World Indoor Championships next year, she told local media in her native Sheffield on Thursday (30).
+Britain™s Olympic heptathlon champion Jessica Ennis-Hill has set her sights on regaining her pentathlon title at the IAAF World Indoor Championships next year, she told local media in her native Sheffield on Thursday (30).

 The 2014 World Indoor Championships will be held in the Polish city of Sopot between 7-9 March.

-Ennis-Hill won the 2010 World Indoor Championships Pentathlon in Doha but had to settle for the silver medal last year in Istanbul after a thrilling duel with Natallia Dobrynska, despite setting a British record and recording the third best tally ever with 4965 points, as the Ukrainian had an inspired day and set a World indoor record of 5013 points.
+Ennis-Hill won the 2010 world indoor pentathlon title in Doha but had to settle for the silver medal last year in Istanbul after a thrilling duel with Natallia Dobrynska, despite setting a British record and recording the third-best tally ever with 4965 points, as the Ukrainian had an inspired day and set a world indoor record of 5013.

 Sadly, there will be no re-match with Dobrynska as her rival announced her official retirement last Sunday.

 Ennis-Hill has struggled with achilles and heel problems since the start of the 2013 season.